 NJHA Officers and Advisors

-2017 OFFICERS AND ADVISOR
+2018 OFFICERS AND ADVISOR

-Kulpa, Abby (Florida) NJHA Vice President
+Kulpa, Abby (Florida) NJHA President

 I firmly believe in the importance of learning about how plants and horticulture effect the environment around us, and I truly love that NJHA helps us make a difference!
 Can’t wait to see you at convention!

-Adams, Paige (Illinois) NJHA Director
+Adams, Paige (Illinois) NJHA Vice President

 Gegare, Debbie (Wisconsin) NJHA Advisor

 I have been involved with NJHA for over 25 years.
 My first convention was the 50th Convention in Grand Rapids, Michigan in 1984.
 I represented Wisconsin on a 4-H team and was hooked on NJHA right from the start.
 I was active as a Y/C, became a national officer and when I graduated out, I worked with teams and became the State Leader for Wisconsin.
-We have made NJHA a family affair as my parents, sister, daughter and son have all participated in different aspects of the organization As the National Advisor, I work closely with the National Officer Team.
+We have made NJHA a family affair as my parents, sister, daughter and son have all participated in different aspects of the organization.
+As the National Advisor, I work closely with the National Officer Team.
 We help to plan conventions and keep in communication with the members of our organization throughout the year.
 Our goal is to have representation from all states at our annual meeting.
 NJHA is a best kept secret, but let’s not keep it a secret any longer.
 I encourage and challenge you to spread the word about our awesome organization.
 When voices start talking, people will hear.
-We are very excited to begin working out the details for the 83nd annual convention, held October 6 – 9, 2017 in Indianapolis, IN.
+We are very excited to begin working out the details for our 84th annual convention, held October 5 – 8, 2018 in St. Louis, MO.
 Plan on attending.
 You won’t want to miss it!